cytoscape/cytoscape.js/documentation/md/performance.md

  * Background and outlines increase the expense of rendering labels.
 * **Simplify edge style** : Drawing edges can be expensive.
  * Set your edges `curve-style` to `haystack` in your stylesheet.
 Haystack edges are straight lines, which are much less expensive to render than `bezier` edges.
 This is the default edge style.
  * Use solid edges.
 Dotted and dashed edges are much more expensive to draw, so you will get increased performance by not using them.
  * Edge arrows are expensive to render, so consider not using them if they do not have any semantic meaning in your graph.
  * Opaque edges with arrows are more than twice as fast as semitransparent edges with arrows.
 * **Simplify node style** : Certain styles for nodes can be expensive.
  * Background images are very expensive in certain cases.
 The most performant background images are non-repeating (`background-repeat: no-repeat`) and non-clipped (`background-clip: none`).
 For simple node shapes like squares or circles, you can use `background-fit` for scaling and preclip your images to simulate software clipping (e.g. with [Gulp](https://github.com/scalableminds/gulp-image-resize) so it's automated).
 In lieu of preclipping, you could make clever use of PNGs with transparent backgrounds.
  * Node borders can be slightly expensive, so you can experiment with removing them to see if it makes a noticeable difference for your use case.
+* **Avoid compound and edge selectors** : Compound selectors (e.g. `$node node`) and edge selectors (e.g. `$node -> node`) can be expensive because traversals are necessary.
 * **Set a lower pixel ratio** : Because it is more expensive to render more pixels, you can set `pixelRatio` to `1` [in the initialisation options](#init-opts/pixelRatio) to increase performance for large graphs on high density displays.
 However, this makes the rendering less crisp.
 * **Compound nodes** : [Compound nodes](#notation/compound-nodes) make style calculations and rendering more expensive.
 If your graph does not require compound nodes, you can improve performance by not using compound parent nodes.
 * **Hide edges during interactivity** : Set `hideEdgesOnViewport` to `true` in your [initialisation options](#core/initialisation).
 This can make interactivity  less expensive for very large graphs by hiding edges during pan, mouse wheel zoom, pinch-to-zoom, and node drag actions.
 This option makes a difference on only very, very large graphs.